project-gemmi/gemmi/docs/mol.rst

 These libraries are often complemented by user's own cif files.

-Gemmi has class ``ChemComp`` that corresponds to the data about a monomer from either CCD or a cif file.
+Gemmi has class ``ChemComp`` that corresponds to the data about a monomer from either the CCD or a cif file.

 .. literalinclude:: ../examples/with_bgl.cpp
    :lines: 13-14,42-47